-- Take photos and make lists - Before
+- Take photos and make lists - Before cleaning

-damaged to assist your claim, including the serial numbers of
+to assist your claim, including the serial numbers of

-- Start cleaning up - Consider removing
+- Start cleaning up - Consider removing damaged

-damaged possessions like carpet and soft furnishings.
+possessions like carpet and soft furnishings.

 - Check with your insurer before authorising

-repairs - You may not be covered for unauthorised
+repairs - You may not be covered for unauthorised repairs

-repairs or engaging tradesmen.
+or engaging tradesmen.

-- Be careful with damaged equipment - Do
+- Be careful with damaged equipment - Do not use

 For more information, the Understand Insurance